6 October 2019

 Evolve is one of a small number of commercial ECE providers that have come together to lobby the government and the Ministry of Education for more funding for teacher wages.

-This new group (which includes Evolve, Kindercare, Provincial Education and New Shoots) calls itself ‘Advocates for Early Learning Excellence’ and seems to be an off-shoot of the Early Childhood business Council.
+This new group (which includes Evolve, Kindercare, Provincial Education and New Shoots) calls itself ‘Advocates for Early Learning Excellence’.

 Only Evolve Education as a publicly listed company is required to publish an annual audited report.
 The financial arrangements of the other group members are private, we know nothing of their distributions to owners, directors' fees or executive remuneration.